Konya Flight Ticket

 Konya

-Those who wonder the answer to the question of how many days it is necessary to stay here in order to visit Konya, should pay attention to the climatic conditions of Konya before planning their trip.
-Konya is located in the Central Anatolia Region and therefore its climate is continental.
-Winters are cold and snowy, summers are hot and dry.
-The temperature difference between day and night is high.
-Although it is located in the south of the Central Anatolia Region, winters are very cold.
-Snow stays on the ground for a long time and does not melt.
-The biggest reason for this is the Central Taurus Mountains blocking the mild weather.
+In order to determine how many days you need to stay to visit Konya and to plan an ideal trip, it is necessary to take Konya's climatic conditions into consideration.
+Konya is located in the Central Anatolia region, so the climate is continental.
+Winters in the city are cold and snowy, and summers are hot and dry.
+There is a large temperature difference between day and night.
+Although it is located in the south of the Central Anatolia region, winters are extremely cold.
+Snow does not rise from the ground for a long time.
+The main reason for this is that the Central Taurus Mountains prevent mild weather.

 Places to Visit in Konya